 Reason #5: The idea that saves you won’t come from leadership

-So, we know innovation is going to be more important than ever.
-According to Mark, the best things companies can do to inspire it is communicate with team members.
-“Everyone is going through the stress and anxiety of what’s going on, so you have to be proactive in talking to your employees, customers and vendors.”
+So, we know innovative companies are the one that are going to end up on top.
+According to Mark, the best things companies can do to inspire innovation is communicate with team members.
+“Everyone is going through the stress and anxiety of what’s going on, so you have to be proactive in talking to your employees, customers, and vendors.”

 Opening a line of communication is beneficial to mental health, workplace culture, and retention, but Mark can think of another extremely valuable reason to uphold a candid culture in your company.
 By opening up a dialogue on your team, you’re making it a safe and inviting place for people of all levels to share their ideas; and those are the ideas you want.